 Other shoulder injuries & treatment info

-Snapping Shoulder Shoulder snapping or popping is a very common problem.
-The shoulder is a … continue reading
+Snapping Shoulder Shoulder snapping or popping is a very common complaint.
+A grinding sensation in … continue reading

 I have completely updated this post … please refer to this post on Frozen Shoulder … continue reading